lammic/aws-glue-libs/README.md

     awsgluelibs:latest \
     gluezeppelin
 ```
 to use Apache Zeppelin with the local Spark instance.
+Point your browser at http://localhost:8080.

 ### Local Zeppelin with remote Glue development endpoint

 Run
 ```sh
 docker run -it --rm \